SQream/sqream_docs/sqream_studio/executing_statements_and_running_queries_from_the_editor.rst

    * - Drop table statement
      - Generates a ``DROP`` statement for the selected object in the editing area.
    * - Table DDL
      - Generates a DDL statement for the selected object in the editing area.
 To get the entire database DDL, click the |icon-ddl-edit| icon next to the database name in the tree root.
-See :ref:`Seeing System Objects as DDL <seeing_system_objects_as_ddl>`.
    * - DDL Optimizer
      - The :ref:`DDL Optimizer<executing_statements_and_running_queries_from_the_editor>`  lets you analyze database tables and recommends possible optimizations.